 Learning rooms use the library weekly for lessons in library skills and to promote enjoyment of books.
 All students are encouraged to borrow books from the school library.
 Books are issued for two weeks.
 We ask you to help us by regularly checking to see that books are not overdue.
 If a book is lost or damaged, parents will be asked to contribute towards replacing it.

-The library is also open at lunchtimes for students to access.
+The library is also open at lunchtimes for the students to access.

 MUSIC, DRAMA & DANCE